NCSU-Libraries/lentil/README.md

 ## Project Maturity

 Although a version of this code is being used in production, **this gem should be considered a pre-release**.
-We are still in the process of moving over to using this gem.
+This gem has been used to replace our production instance, but has not yet been deployed.

 ## Installation